umeshrl9/BayernMunichHome/README.md

 # BayernMunichHome
-A homepage design of my favourite football team, Bayern Munich using HTML and basic CSS.
+A homepage design of my favourite football team, Bayern Munich using only HTML and vanilla CSS.
 (Not a clone) Tech-stack used: HTML, CSS

 DISCLAIMER: